 Libraries and museums

-• Terms of service: Organizations that request Cisco products must agree to any applicable terms of service.
+Terms of service: Organisations that request donated Cisco and Meraki products must agree to any applicable terms of service.

-• Cisco products only: Cisco requests may not include non-Cisco products.
-Organizations must request products from other programs separately so they are not subject to the Cisco processing delay.
+Cisco and Meraki products only: Requests for donated Cisco and Meraki products may not include products from other programs.
+Organizations must request products from other programs separately.

-• Anti-discrimination policy: Organizations that advocate, support, or practice discrimination based on age, ethnicity, gender, national origin, disability, race, size, religion, sexual orientation, or socioeconomic background are not eligible to participate in this program.
-Organizations must be willing and able to attest that they do not discriminate on any of these grounds in order to receive products in this program.
+Anti-discrimination policy: Organisations that advocate, support, or practice discrimination based on age, ethnicity, gender, national origin, disability, race, size, religion, sexual orientation, or socioeconomic background are not eligible.
+Organisations must be willing and able to attest that they do not discriminate on any of these grounds.

-• Case study: Recipient organizations must be willing and able to provide information to Cisco for the purposes of creating a case study or testimonial on this program.
+Case study: Recipient organisations must be willing and able to provide information to Cisco for the purposes of creating a case study or testimonial.

-o Products will be distributed under this program to qualifying organizations only, not to individuals.
+Products will be distributed to qualifying organisations only, not to individuals.

-o Recipient organizations may not transfer or resell Cisco products.
+Recipient organisations may not transfer or resell Cisco and Meraki products.